Hoffmann Architects: Technical Journal

-Hoffmann Architects and Engineers self-publishes articles on a quarterly basis, covering topics related to building enclosure rehabilitation and professional practice.
-The eight-page, color publication, the Journal, has been produced by the firm since 1983.
-Beginning with the first issue of 2011, the Journal has been accredited by the AIA to provide Continuing Education System Learning Units.
+Hoffmann Architects + Engineers self-publishes articles on a quarterly basis, covering topics related to building enclosure rehabilitation and professional practice.
+The eight-page, color publication, the JOURNAL, has been produced by the firm since 1983.
+Beginning with the first issue of 2011, the JOURNAL has been accredited by the AIA to provide Continuing Education System Learning Units.
 Recent topics include historic window rehabilitation, roof replacement, preservation of Modernist buildings, professional standard of care, precast concrete parking structures, and stone veneer facade systems.

+Hoffmann Diversity Advancement Scholarship Fund

+Beginning in 2021, Hoffmann Architects + Engineers partnered with the Connecticut Architecture Foundation (CAF) to establish the Hoffmann Diversity Advancement Scholarship Fund, which provides tuition scholarships to students from underrepresented minorities studying architecture or engineering.
+Awardees also have the opportunity for a paid summer internship at one of Hoffmann's three offices.
+The first scholarship was awarded in 2023, and a second scholarship was awarded in 2024.
+For this and other initiatives, Hoffmann received several awards for diversity, equity, and inclusion, including the inaugural J.E.D.I.
+Award from the American Institute of Architects Connecticut chapter in 2021 and the Special Industry Recognition Award from the Construction Institute in 2023.